I’ve compiled a list of the most common questions that I get asked about the bareback pads.

 I don’t find it necessary to use a blanket under my pads to keep them clean as they clean off very easily!

-If you are riding more intensively or for longer periods of time, I would advise you to invest in a pressure reducing pad of some kind, such as:
+If you are riding more intensively or for longer periods of time, I would advise you to invest in a pressure reducing pad of some kind, I stock suitable ones here:

 – I always use a pressure pad under mine because I want to ensure that my horses are as comfortable as they can be.

 I experimented with different kinds of pad to find out what they each preferred.
 I don’t use a numnah as well, as I find that too much bulk under me, and I lose some of the ‘feel’ provided by the pad.

 I strongly advise ALWAYS using a pressure pad if you have the stirrups attached, this will provide extra protection for your horse in case a sudden spook or stumble places your weight in the stirrups for a second.
 The comfort of your horse should always be your priority!

 horse?" >Does the pommel or cantle create pressure on the horse?